SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

 ---
-title:       SBN analysis code conventions
+title:       SBN analysis code conventions (with examples and explanations)
-description: Summary of code conventions as guidelines for SBN authors and reviewers.
+description: Explained code conventions as guidelines for SBN authors and reviewers.
 breaks:      false
 toc:         true
 ---